 This course is instruction in the use of computer software for statistical analysis and presentation of research results will be given.
 The student will conduct the independent study proposed in BIO 430.
-Written and oral presentations will be made of the study.
+Written and oral presentations of the study will be delivered.